 A wealth of exhibits tells the unique history of Hong Kong

 How did Hong Kong look like 400 million years ago?
-How has Hong Kong people’s lives changed over the years?
+How have Hong Kong people’s lives changed over the years?
 You’ll find the answers at the Hong Kong Museum of History, where ‘The Hong Kong Story’ exhibition tells the story of the territory through a plethora of exhibits.
 From antique pottery models that date back to the Eastern Han dynasty (AD 25–220), to contemporary collectibles from the 1960s, the exhibition takes you on a fascinating journey through Hong Kong’s history.

 Hong Kong Museum of History